u-root/gobusybox/README.md

 If `u-root/go.mod` and `u-bmc/go.mod` contained any `replace` or `exclude` directives, they also need to be placed in this go.mod, which is the main module go.mod for `bb/main.go`.

-### Shortcomings

--   If there is already a function `Main` or `InitN` for some `N`, there may be a compilation error.
--   Any packages imported by commands may still have global side-effects affecting other commands.
-Done properly, we would have to rewrite all non-standard-library packages as well as commands.
-This has not been necessary to implement so far.
-It would likely be necessary if two different imported packages register the same flag unconditionally globally.